-As we round out 2020, wage gap statistics tell us we still have a lot of work to do.
-Women earn 82 cents for every dollar earned by men.
+As continue into 2023, wage gap statistics tell us we still have a lot of work to do.
+Women earn 83 cents for every dollar earned by men.
 Black women earn 62 cents for every dollar a White, non-Hispanic man earns.
 Latino men earn 69 cents for every dollar a White man earns.
 LGBTQ+ men earn 96 cents for every dollar non-LGBTQ+ men earn.
 We’ve been making some progress over the years, but many believe the COVID-19 pandemic will lead to a widening gender pay gap and income inequality.

-We need to pay close attention to pay equity in 2021 to keep making forward progress —and to mitigate the risk of sliding back.
+We need to pay close attention to pay equity in 2023 to keep making forward progress — and to mitigate the risk of sliding back.

 Achieving pay equity requires an intentional, ongoing commitment to fair compensation.
 Some best practices to help ensure pay equity include:

 - Never asking for a candidate’s salary history: Using a candidate’s salary history in compensation decisions can perpetuate an existing wage gap.
 Even knowing it can influence decisions—so it’s best not to ask.
 Research has found that salary history bans have increased pay for job changers by about five percent, with an eight percent increase for women and a 13 percent increase for Black employees.

 - Building job grades and salary bands: Take a more proactive approach to setting compensation targets by building salary bands and job grades.
 This will help you make more fair, strategic compensation decisions during hiring, review cycles, and promotions.
 Some states even require employers to share salary bands with candidates during the recruitment process.